cocos/cocos-docs/en/publish/publish-qutoutiao-mini-games.md

-# Publishing to QTT Mini Games
+# Publish to QTT Mini Games

 Starting with Cocos Creator v2.3.0, creating games for the QTT Mini Games is officially supported.